Ari-43/dotfiles/README.md

 ### Important:
 `i3 rofi picom-ftlabs-git polybar xbindkeys network-manager-applet kitty bash`
 ### Optional:
-`xfce4-power-manager libnotify xfce4-notifyd kvantum kvantum-qt5 kvantum-qt4-git papirus-icon-theme papirus-folders graphite-kde-theme-git graphite-gtk-theme-nord-git xfce4-clipman-plugin redshift redshift-gtk blueman streamdeckui xorg-setxkbmap xorg-xrdb clight clight-gui-git kdeconnect polkit-gnome gtk3-nocsd-git light-locker xfce4-screensaver i3lock firefox feh glib2 libinput-gestures xkb-switch conky zsh zsh-syntax-highlighting zsh-autosuggestions neovim`
+`xfce4-power-manager libnotify xfce4-notifyd kvantum kvantum-qt5 kvantum-qt4-git papirus-icon-theme papirus-folders graphite-kde-theme-git graphite-gtk-theme-nord-git xfce4-clipman-plugin redshift redshift-gtk blueman streamdeckui xorg-setxkbmap xorg-xrdb clight clight-gui-git kdeconnect polkit-gnome gtk3-nocsd-git light-locker xfce4-screensaver i3lock firefox feh glib2 libinput-gestures xkb-switch conky zsh zsh-syntax-highlighting zsh-autosuggestions neovim xborder-git`

 ## Structure:
 The files within this repository are meant to be placed inside the user's home folder.
 For example, the `.config` folder in this repository should be placed at `$HOME/.config`.
 Files that are to be placed relative to root (`/`) are located in the `/rootfs` folder of this repository.